-HERE THE dramatic White Dragon has been created with a Kaolin slip, a flake of which is missing in the middle of the dragon's nose, revealing the naked grey claybody beneath.
+HERE IT appears the dramatic White Dragon has been created with a Kaolin slip, a flake of which is missing in the middle of the dragon's nose, revealing the naked grey claybody beneath.

 White Kaolin clay -- commonly called "China clay" -- is the material that made possible China's stupendous production of fine porcelain over the last three millennia.
 Kaolinite is found on all temperate continents, but it is best known for one deposit in northern China that it gives it its name.
 There sometime in the late Neolithic, anonymous potters began using the bone white Kaolin clay in ceramics.
 This was the beginning of the long and winding road road to Ming Dynasty porcelain because Kaolin clay is essential for the production of fine white porcelain, long considered the apogee of synthetic stone.

-That was all in the future, though, when the piece was made.
+Spode, Wedgewood and Royal Doulton were all in the far, far distant future, though, when the piece was made.
 Here Kaolin clay is merely used as a way to achieve bright white on small charms, ceremonial objects and tools made of synthetic stone in the time before the invention of fully vitrified ceramic glazes.

-The rest of 45-WH-5-1691 is uniformly blackened on the surface, and some of the black is slightly glossy on raised areas, as if polished by handling or wear in some fashion.
+The rest of 45-WH-5-1691 is uniformly blackened on the surface, and some of the black is slightly glossy on raised areas, as if it was black fired in the kiln, or polished by handling or wear in some fashion.